 - awaken a desire to read history and geography, to reflect and mature as they experience history first-hand.

-Our intensive and immersive travel abroad Winterim program covers a full year’s unit of course study providing all students with additional credits to complete the Advanced Diploma requirements.
-Opportunities for travel are:
+Our intensive and immersive travel program covers a full year’s unit of course study providing all students with additional credits to complete the Advanced Diploma requirements.
+Possible opportunities, depending on ongoing travel restrictions during a pandemic, for travel are: